hstarmans/firestarter/start-of-scanline-detector/README.md

 # Status
 The board has bene fully tested.
 [Hamamatsu](https://www.hamamatsu.com) sells dedicated IC's like the S9684 series which have these circuits integrated.
+The op amp needs as the stock for MIC920YC5-TR is no longer replenished at Farnell.

 # Schema
 ![](./images/photodiode_cape.svg)